GienekP/menu4car/README.md

 The example file menu4car.txt contains an input in form of sort of csv file, separated by "|" char.
 It is an UTF-8 encoded file with Polish diacritical letters handling as well as some German letters too.

 The first field is the name of the game in readable form.
-The second field is the path to the binary executable.
-The third optional field are the options.
+The second field is the path to the DOS binary executable (in the future more file types will be handled) The third optional field are the options.
 For now:
     * c0 - no compression
     * c1 - apl 256-byte window compression,